Skip to Content

 Tressa Jamil

-Whip up our easy raita recipe in minutes with spices, yogurt, cucumber, onions, and cilantro for a cool and refreshing dip.
+Whip up this easy raita recipe in minutes with spices, yogurt, cucumber, onions, and cilantro for a cool and refreshing dip.

 Prep Time 10 minutes